Having more fun than a human being should be allowed to have.

 What kind of political contribution do you think you can get from the home builders of America?

-What kind of contribution do you think you can get from Angelo Mozilla, whatever his name was at countrywide.
+What kind of contribution do you think you can get from Angelo Mozilla, whatever his name was, countrywide, if you can deduct what you're borrowing?

 The 86 tax reform that eliminated credit card debt deduction.